anri-Tvalabeishvili/Analysis-Of-Georgian-Data/README.md

 Due to the fact that the data are taken from the official website of the Ministry of Internal Affairs of Georgia, data is given in Georgian.
 Thus, the results obtained after processing and visualization are given in Georgian.

+Processing details are provided in the form of comments in English

 ## Used Data and their sources

 Vehicles-Statistic (means of transportation) : https://info.police.ge/page?id=121           <br>